-Form 58-101F1 Corporate Governance Matters adian Timber Cor overnance Practic (f) Disclose whether or not the chair of the Board is an independent Director.
+Form 58-101F1 Corporate Governance Matters cadian Timber Cor overnance Practic • is an independent Director.
 If the Board has a chair or lead Director who is an independent Director, disclose the identity of the independent chair or lead Director, and describe his or her role and responsibilities.
-If the Board has neither a chair that is independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. and senior manage open and construct ependent Director, a lead Director and is not independent birector as y functions of the acting as a liaison ement of the Corpive discussions bet ement, monitoring and to the Director that the indeportunities to discust present and pr as described above. is independent, as t, the Board shall is lead Director to the Chair, including, between the Board oration, promoting ween the Directors the adequacy of the total promotion the promotion by senior the p (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently completed financial year.
-There were seven following table pro Board and committee ovides the attendar nce of Directors at mancial year.
+If the Board has neither a chair that is independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. currently not an ind David Mann is the described above.
+The lead Director Chair, including, we between the Boa Corporation, pro- discussions between management, more provided to the ensuring that the opportunities to management pressure. rd and senior may comoting open when the Direct vieen the Direct nitoring the adequal Directors by senindependent Direct discuss issues as described above. is independent, as ey functions of the acting as a liaison anagement of the and constructive ors and senior macy of materials nior management, ors have adequate without senior over in camera (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently completed financial year. following table pro eld in 2014.
+The ace of Directors at a 2014: imanciai year.
 Director Board Meetings Attended Committee Meetings Attended J.W.
 Bud Bird, O.C.
-7 of 7 Audit: 4 of 4 CNCG: 2 of 2 Reid Carter 7 of 7 N/A David Mann 7 of 7 Audit: 4 of 4 CNCG: 2 of 2 Samuel J.B.
-Pollock 7 of 7 N/A Saul Shulman 7 of 7 Audit: 4 of 4 CNCG: 2 of 2 2.
+4 of 4 Audit: 4 of 4 CNCG: 2 of 2 Reid Carter 4 of 4 N/A David Mann 4 of 4 Audit: 4 of 4 CNCG: 2 of 2 Samuel J.B.
+Pollock 4 of 4 N/A Saul Shulman 4 of 4 Audit: 4 of 4 CNCG: 2 of 2 2.
 Board Mandate Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.
-The Board mande Circular as Append attached to this
+The Board mand Circular as Append attached to this